sinofliving/sinofliving/README.md

 ### 💬 Notes
 1. Please ask before C+H — friends are always welcome.
 2. Copying my Ponytown Skins = block 🚫
-3. I am an ENTP, therefore quite mischievous. (i will bully you, but only if we are close.
+3. I am an ENTP, therefore quite mischievous.
+(I may bully you, but only if we are close.
 My bullying or insulting is never meant to be taken serious.)

 ---